curiouspengu/Radiance-Macro/README.md

 # Radiance Macro
-### Copyright Disclaimer:
 ### DON'T DOWNLOAD THE MACRO FROM THE MAIN PAGE.
-FOLLOW THE INSTALLATION SECTION PLEASE 😭😭😭
+FOLLOW THE INSTALLATION SECTION PLEASE
  A macro for the Roblox game "Sol's RNG", including features such as obby completion and item collection, remote contorl, discord webhooks and more.

 ## Installation